-Teaching Staff: Hilary Wood and David Horan Terms: 1 - 3 Average Teaching Hours: 11 hours per week
+Teaching Staff: Hilary Wood and David Horan

 To develop the student actor's unique creative voice at the same time as gradually introducing them to the craft and the disciplines of the professional theatre.
 To enable students to experience the practices of theatre practitioners such as Konstantin Stanislavsky, Meisner and Grotowski through games and exercises and to lay down the building blocks of actors process spontaneously through play.
 To seek to develop, through improvisation, the student actor's imaginative scope, quick wittedness, creativity and flexibility.